CiscoDevNet/terraform-provider-intersight/website/docs/r/workflow_power_shell_batch_api_executor.html.markdown

 This complex property has following sub-properties:
   + `destination_file_path`:(string) Destination file path on the target server.
   + `encrypted_aes_key`:(string) The secure properties that have large text content as value can be encrypted using AES key.
 In these cases, the AES key needs to be encrypted using the device connector's public key and passed as the value for this property.The secure properties that are encrypted using the AES key are mapped against the property name with prefix 'AES' in SecureProperties dictionary.
-  + `encryption_key`:(string) The public key that was used to encrypt the values present in SecureProperties dictionary.If the given public key is not the same as device connector's public key, an error reponse with appropriate error message is thrown back.
+  + `encryption_key`:(string) The public key that was used to encrypt the values present in SecureProperties dictionary.If the given public key is not the same as device connector's public key, an error response with appropriate error message is thrown back.
   + `file_mode`:(int) File permission to set on the transferred file.
   + `object_type`:(string) The fully-qualified name of the instantiated, concrete type.The value should be the same as the 'ClassId' property.
   + `secure_properties`:(JSON as string) A dictionary of encrypted secure values mapped against the secure property name.
 The values that are encrypted using the AES key must be mapped against the secure property name with an 'AES' prefixDevice connector expects the message body to be a golang template and the template can use the secure property names as placeholders.